3/3/14: A Guide to Politics: Interacting with Civs and Diplomatic Boosts and Penalties is up.

 Marble & Quarries - Faster Wonder Production

 When a city is working a Marble tile, it will have +15% production toward any Ancient or Classical wonders.
-You don't need a Quarry to get this bonus, although it's certainly wise given it will provide yet another hammer to your city.
+You will need a Quarry to get this bonus, so Masonry needs to be researched.
 This bonus can stack with others, such as the two flat bonuses to ALL wonders with the Tradition social policy's +15% and Egypt's flat +20% bonus.
 Founding a Pantheon early can also give you a +15% bonus to building Ancient/Classical Wonders.
 Getting Marble through trade will not work.
 To get the bonus, the tile MUST be worked by the city producing the Wonder.

 Landmarks & Archaeological Digs